shashank-gt/Plagiarism-Checker/README.md

 # Plagiarism Detection System

 This project detects similarity between student assignment PDFs.
-It extracts text from PDF files (supports normal text PDFs and scanned PDFs via OCR), computes TF-IDF vectors, and uses cosine similarity to report pairwise similarity percentages.
+It extracts text from PDF files, computes TF-IDF vectors, and uses cosine similarity to report pairwise similarity percentages.
 The program produces a CSV report listing suspicious pairs and a short summary of highly similar submissions.

 # Project Files